Highlights from the Ratings and Financial Report for Citrix Systems Inc. (CTXS)

-Citrix Systems Inc. (NASDAQ:CTXS) went down by -1.69% from its latest closing price compared to the recent 1-year high of $173.56.
-The company’s stock price has collected -2.64% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that Lindex Gives Retail a New Look with Citrix
+Citrix Systems Inc. (NASDAQ:CTXS) went up by 4.17% from its latest closing price compared to the recent 1-year high of $173.56.
+The company’s stock price has collected 7.09% of gains in the last five trading sessions.
+Press Release reported on 10/09/20 that Citrix Systems to Announce Third Quarter 2020 Financial Results Before Market Open on Thursday, October 22

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.